 A DNS zone is used to host the DNS records for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.
 Finally, to publish your DNS zone to the Internet, you need to configure the name servers for the domain.
 Each of these steps is described below.

-Azure DNS now also supports private DNS zones (currently in public preview).
+Azure DNS also supports private DNS zones.
 To learn more about private DNS zones, see Using Azure DNS for private domains.
 For an example on how to create a private DNS zone, see Get started with Azure DNS private zones using CLI.

 Create the resource group